c3rb3ru5d3d53c/binlex/docs/lir.md

 ## Using LirModule From Disassembly

-Binlex semantics are enabled by default during disassembly.
+Binlex lir are enabled by default during disassembly.

 Rust: